theprimepackage/csis202-junit-tests/README.md

 Here are some links to helpful websites about JUnit Testing.
 - One of my favorite refferences for JUnit testing.
 I go here often: http://www.vogella.com/tutorials/JUnit/article.html
 - A *very* brief overview of some of Hamcrest's capabilites: https://github.com/junit-team/junit4/wiki/Matchers-and-assertthat

+### Running JUnit Test
+In IntelliJ it is rather simple.
+Just click on the class name of the test (i.e. `CarTest`).
+Then hit alt-enter to and select run test.

 [1]: https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/hamcrest/hamcrest-1.3.zip
 [2]: http://stackoverflow.com/questions/1051640/correct-way-to-add-external-jars-lib-jar-to-an-intellij-idea-project/#answer-32853178